ElizavetaSharkova/MySearch/README.md

 3. The fastest response is parsing, saving in db and displaying on page.
 4. User can search by history (by db data)

+The project will be published at url: https://mysearch20190930022225.azurewebsites.net

 Project include xUnit test project and test data, but not all methods are covered by tests.

 Install: